 Taking over the process may seem like the easiest thing for you to do, especially when your child begins to get overwhelmed or disinterested.
 Knowing the difference between overwhelmed and disinterested is an important first step.
 Have you asked them?

-If the athlete does not get excited about doing the work necessary to find the right college fit, college sports may not be the most important thing to him or her.
+If the athlete does not get excited about doing the work necessary to find the right college fit, college sports may not be the most important thing to them.
 Are you more excited than he or she is?
 If at the end of the day, you learn that your child is not really into it, letting go is necessary.

 If your child is definitely interested but just overwhelmed, then a different approach is required.
 Instead of pushing them to do the work, take the role of an encourager.
 That should be all that is necessary for a student athlete who is serious about college sports.
 When you see the excitement in your athlete, you know he or she really wants it and should go for it.
 Now you know you can jump in with them, but not in front of them.